Latest: The lightest climbing tree stand available on the market in 2023 is the X-Stand X-1 Climbing Tree Stand weighing just 11 lbs!

 What’s the lightest climbing tree stand on the market?

-It does do what it was built for.
+The lightest climbing tree stand on the market is the Lone Wolf Assault weighing just 14.7 lbs which, aside from a super lightweight design, is sturdy and high quality.
 Being so light means that it’s definitely one of the best for mobile hunting and getting up and down trees.